art-abdulwadud/help-the-cashier/README.md

 ```
 // This is like saying, for every note in my notesArray, meaning for each item in that array, do this...
 notesArray.forEach(note => {
+// Confirm if change/balance is more than 0
 	if(changeAmount > 0){
   // calculating how many of this note are in 'changeAmount'
 		let notes = Math.floor(changeAmount/note);